SlamJamPham/CapitalOne-MindSumo-NASA/README.md

 * [Vue-Particles](https://github.com/creotip/vue-particles) to get background design

 #### Challenge Approach:
-The approach can be split up into three major sections (in order of priority and implmentation):
+An agile apprach was used.
+Each spring can be split into three major sections (in order of priority and implmentation):
 * Search Engine
   * Calling API
   * Parsing Information